 In this article, we’ll go over the definition of digital marketing, the different techniques that make up this approach, and provide a step-by-step guide to getting started with online marketing.

-Defining Digital Marketing
+Understanding Digital Marketing Basics

 As we mentioned before, there are many different digital marketing strategies you can implement to promote your products.

 With this in mind, it’s important to understand that most of these channels rely on similar assets, which means that you can create a set of resources per campaign and adjust these depending on where they will be placed.